dunatron/swtor-profiler/server/README.md

   module.exports = db
   ```

-- You will then need to create a `Mutation` and `Query` file to use as our `createServer.js` file need then and is currently missing them.
+- You will then need to create resolvers for `Mutation` and `Query` file to use as our `createServer.js` file need then and is currently missing them.

   - create a resolvers folder
-  - `src/Qury.js`:
+  - `src/resolvers/Query.js`:

   ```js
   const { forwardTo } = require("prisma-binding")